AnesFoufa/trivia/journal.md

 ## Extract methods and properties and clarify the execution flow
 I simplified the execution flow of the function "was_correctly_answered" by taking notice of the common code between different branches.

+## Extract class
+This is the most serious refactoring since the extraction of the printer.

+Instead of scattering the state of a player among many lists, the state of a player is extracted as a separate object.

+The existing methods that deal exclusively with the state of a Player are moved Player class.

+The code that deals exclusively with the player state in "answer" methods is moved to Player class.